 9 Now I rejoice, not that you were made sorry, but that your sorrow led to repentance.
 For you were made sorry in a godly manner, that you might suffer loss from us in nothing.
 10 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death (2 Cor.
 7.9-10).

 Godly sorrow, the sorrow that leads to repentance, is brokenness over our sin.
-Like David in Psalm 51, it’s a realization that we have first sinned against God.
+Like David expressed in Psalm 51, it’s a realization that we have first sinned against God.

 3 For I acknowledge my transgressions,